A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems

 where the interface $\Gamma_t$ is parameterized as $\mathbf{X}(t,s)$ for $s\in[0,2\pi]$. $V$ describes the speed of $\Gamma_t$ in the direction to $\mathbf{n}$.
-Let $\left[\varphi\right]$ be the jump in the normal direction of a quantity $\varphi$ across $\Gamma$, namely, $\left[\varphi\right](x) := \lim_{\varepsilon\rightarrow 0}\{\varphi(x - \varepsilon\mathbf{n}) - \varphi(x + \varepsilon\mathbf{n})\}$ for each $x\in\Gamma_t$.
+Let $\left[\varphi\right]$ be the jump in the normal direction of a quantity $\varphi$ across $\Gamma_t$; namely, $\left[\varphi\right](x) := \lim_{\varepsilon\rightarrow 0}\{\varphi(x - \varepsilon\mathbf{n}) - \varphi(x + \varepsilon\mathbf{n})\}$ for each $x\in\Gamma_t$.

-The Mullins-Sekerka equation is a limit of phase field model, which is so called the Cahn-Hilliard equation where two phases are separated by a transition layer instead of a shape interface.
-The Cahn-Hilliard equation is important to understand the Spinodal decomposition which explains a phenomenon that compounded solutes and solids are stable with high temperature but become unstable with low temperature and eventually separated by sharp interfaces.
-The convergence of the Cahn-Hilliard equation to the Mullins-Sekerka equation was first shown by Pego \cite{Pego1989} in a formal manner.
-Stoth \cite{Stoth} gave a rigorous proof of the convergence in the case where a domain under consideration is a ball in $\mathbb{R}^3$ and an initial data and boundary values are all radially symmetric.
+The Mullins-Sekerka equation is a limit of a phase-field model, which is called the Cahn-Hilliard equation where two phases are separated by a transition layer instead of a \Erase{shape}sharpe interface.
+The Cahn-Hilliard equation is important to understand spinodal decomposition, which explains a phenomenon that compounded solutes and solids are stable at high temperatures but become unstable at low temperatures and eventually separated by sharp interfaces.
+The convergence of the Cahn-Hilliard equation to the Mullins-Sekerka equation was first formally shown by Pego \cite{Pego1989}.
+Stoth \cite{Stoth} gave a rigorous proof of the convergence in the case where the domain under consideration is a ball in $\mathbb{R}^3$, and the initial data and the boundary values are all radially symmetric.
 In a general dimension, Alikakos et al. \cite{AlikakosBatesChen1994} proved that a family of smooth solutions to the Cahn-Hilliard equation tends to a smooth solution to the Mullins-Sekerka equation provided that the latter exists.